 On March 24, 2021, in connection with the conversion of Dermata Therapeutics, LLC into a Delaware corporation, the Company entered into a Stockholders' Agreement (as amended, the Stockholders' Agreement) with all of its then-existing stockholders, including Proehl Investment Ventures, LLC and Hale Biopharma Ventures, LLC.
 The Stockholders' Agreement among other things, provided for certain restrictions on transfer of the Company's shares of capital stock, set forth agreements and understandings with respect to how shares of its capital stock held by the stockholders party thereto will have been voted on, or tendered in connection with, an acquisition of the Company and provided for certain voting rights with respect to the election of directors.
-In addition, pursuant to the Stockholders' Agreement, holders of the Company's Series 1a Preferred Stock were entitled to purchase, at any time prior to March 14, 2026, such number of shares of the Company's Series 1a Preferred Stock as such Series 1a Stockholder shall request, up to an aggregate number of shares of Series 1a Preferred Stock then held by such Series 1a Stockholder (or the Series 1a Preferred Warrant Rights).
-The shares of Series 1a Preferred Stock purchased pursuant to any Series 1a Preferred Warrant Right had a per share purchase price of \$20.50 (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, or other similar recapitalization).
+In addition, pursuant to the Stockholders' Agreement, holders of the Company's Series 1a Preferred Stock were entitled to purchase, at any time prior to March 14, 2026, such number of shares of the Company's Series 1a Preferred Stock as such Series 1a Stockholder (or the Series 1a Preferred Stock not to exceed the product of 25% and the aggregate number of shares of Series 1a Preferred Warrant Rights).
+The shares of Series 1a Preferred Stock then held by such Series 1a Stockholder (or the Series 1a Preferred Warrant Rights).
+The shares of Series 1a Preferred Stock were exercisable for the same number of shares price of \$20.50 (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, or other similar recapitalization).
 Upon the consummation of the Company's IPO of common stock, each Series 1a Preferred Stock Warrant became exercisable for the same number of shares of Common Stock with the same per share exercise price of \$20.50 per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, or other similar recapitalization).
-The Stockholders' Agreement would have automatically terminated upon the earliest of (a) immediately prior to the consummation of the Company's initial public offering of common stock, and (b) the consummation of a sale of the Comp
+The Stockholders' Agreement would have automatically terminated upon the earliest of (a) immediately prior to the consummation of the Company's initial public offering